datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 The cards on the Dashboard are often referred to as “subscriptions” or “nodes” and they represent separate instances of Sesam installations.
-Each node comes in different sizes (memory available) depending on the requirements of the customer/project/user.
-In this example you will be shown the portal inside the node called “Training Node”, but all nodes will have the same setup, only different set of systems, pipes and datasets.
+Sesam nodes come in different sizes depending on the requirements of the customer/project/user.
+In this example you will be shown the portal inside the node called “Training Node”.

 When entering the “Training Node” you will be met with the page seen in the figure below.

 .. _figure-training-node-landing-page-1-1:

 .. figure:: ./media/Architecture_Beginner_The_Sesam_Portal_B.png
    :align: center
    :alt: Training Node Landing Page